The horror of losing all your blog content is real.

-One day your website is working fine, and the next . . .
+One day your website is working fine, and the next…

-What would you do if that happens to YOU?
+What would you do if that happens to you?

-I am sure you don’t want that to happen, so today I will guide you through some of the best WordPress backup plugins in the market.
+I am sure you don’t want that to happen.
+So, today I will guide you through some of the best WordPress backup plugins in the market.

 Some are free, others aren’t.

-There are a lot of ways you can go about backing up your WordPress website.
+There are a lot of ways you can go about backing up your WordPress website:

 - You could backup your WordPress site manually via your hosting account

-- or you can use an automatic plugin.
+- …or you can use an automatic plugin

 Out of the two options left, installing a backup plugin on your website is the easiest.
 But you still might want to manually backup your WordPress site.

-Maybe you don’t want to buy a premium plugin, or maybe it’s because you don’t trust backup plugins.
-Whatever the case, here’s something you need to know:
+Maybe you don’t want to buy a premium plugin, or maybe you just don’t trust backup plugins in general.